Daniboy370/Masters-Project/README.md

 #### Data driven - Falied ☹️ :

-× Artificial Neural Network - using the analytic development as a generative model  P(X, Y)  and an ANN as a cost minimizer.
+× Artificial Neural Network - using the analytic development as a generative model  P(X, Y)  that can be minimzied by an ANN.

 × Reinforcement Learning - an agent "navigates" (in response to rewards) on the input manifold in sought of global optimum.